mithun08/trio-asif-kiran-mithun/README.md

 The extracted signal store at `.cache/extracted_consultants.json` is a plain JSON file — human-readable and diff-able.

+**Raw PDF text extraction is cached independently**, one layer below the LLM-signal store: `.cache/profile_text_cache.json` caches docling/OCR output per-file (keyed by file hash + OCR-config fingerprint), so unchanged profiles skip docling/OCR entirely on repeat runs — this is what the LLM-signal skip above doesn't cover on its own, since text extraction previously ran fresh every invocation regardless of whether the LLM re-extraction was skipped. `--force` bypasses both caches.

 ## Reproducibility

 Every `RunOutput` includes a `snapshot_id` — a 16-character hex digest of all inputs (workbook, PDF profiles, feedback files, config YAMLs, embedding model name).
 Two runs on identical inputs always produce the same `snapshot_id`.

+Every `dsm match` run also auto-persists its full JSON output to `.cache/snapshots/<timestamp>_<run_id>.json` (`run_id` is unique per invocation; `snapshot_id` is shared across runs against unchanged data).
+Pruned to the newest `observability.snapshot_retention` runs (default 50, `0` = unlimited) — no manual `--json > file` redirection needed to keep an audit trail.

 ## CI